Kinglord/ComfyUI_Slider_Sidebar/README.md

 - Protective Goggles - NSFW content is hidden by default, your wholesome workflows are safe.

 ## Updates
+- Fixed issue with the drag and drop for sliders over riding drag and drop for workflow files (oops)
 - Re-organized some categories, improved the slider download flow to use toasts.

 ## Installation